umeboshi2/umeboshi2.github.io/assets/documents/blog/cv19/gavi.md

 <iframe width="320" height="240" src="https://www.youtube.com/embed/-aBE4JpHzVE" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+**What Gavi will do now**

+Gavi CEO Seth Berkley explains what Gavi will be able to do with $7.5 billion at the Gavi Pledging Conference in Berlin.

 "The power of **vaccines**.
 No other intervention touches **so many lives**."

 <iframe width="320" height="240" src="https://www.youtube.com/embed/XsPu-JCR_3w" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>